carissalow/rapids/docs/features/extracted.rst

 **Assumptions/Observations:**

-iOS Activity Recognition data labels are unified with Google Activity Recognition levels this way, "automotive" to "in_vehicle", cycling" to "on_bicycle", "walking" and "running" to "on_foot, "stationary" to "still".
-In addition, iOS activity pairs formed by stationary and automotive labels (driving but stopped at a traffic light) are transformed to automotive only.
+iOS Activity Recognition data labels are unified with Google Activity Recognition labels: "automotive" to "in_vehicle", "cycling" to "on_bicycle", "walking" and "running" to "on_foot", "stationary" to "still".
+In addition, iOS activity pairs formed by "stationary" and "automotive" labels (driving but stopped at a traffic light) are transformed to "automotive" only.

-In AWARE, Activity Recognition data for Google (Android) and iOS is stored in two different database tables, RAPIDS (via Snakemake) automatically infers what platform each participant belongs to based on their participant file (``data/external/``) which in turn takes this information from the ``aware_device`` table (see ``optional_ar_input`` function in ``rules/features.snakefile``.
+In AWARE, Activity Recognition data for Google (Android) and iOS are stored in two different database tables, RAPIDS (via Snakemake) automatically infers what platform each participant belongs to based on their participant file (``data/external/``) which in turn takes this information from the ``aware_device`` table (see ``optional_ar_input`` function in ``rules/features.snakefile``).

 .. _light-doc: